-Our Younger Women's Guide to Ovarian Cancer highlights some of the issues women may face when diagnosed with ovarian cancer at a younger age.
+Ovarian Cancer Action partnered with Target Ovarian Cancer, Ovacome and the Eve Appeal to produce A Younger Woman's Guide to Ovarian Cancer, an award-winning booklet that highlights some of the issues women may face when diagnosed with ovarian cancer at a younger age.

 With 82% of ovarian cancer cases diagnosed in women over the age of 50 it is often thought of as an older woman’s disease, but it’s important to remember that it affects younger women too.

 The number of under-50s diagnosed with ovarian cancer is on the increase, so it’s vital they are supported and have access to information that is appropriate for them.

 Being diagnosed with ovarian cancer as a younger woman is likely to bring with it the typical feelings of anger, confusion and fear that any other cancer diagnosis would, but there are many other factors that will need to be addressed as a woman progresses through her journey.

 Women diagnosed with ovarian cancer at a younger age face the possibility of surgical menopause if they have both their ovaries removed.
 Unlike when it occurs naturally, the onset of surgical menopause symptoms will be instant and mean that many women will need to make decisions around things such as HRT much earlier than they would usually have.

 The possible removal of both ovaries, fallopian tubes and possibly the womb also impacts fertility.
 Some young women will receive their ovarian cancer diagnosis before they have even thought about starting a family, and are suddenly faced with the prospect of not being able to conceive naturally.
 Discussions will have to take place about their fertility needs and what options are available.